RPetitpierre/Generic_Semantic_Segmentation_of_Historical_Maps/README.md

 # Generic Semantic Segmentation of Historical Maps - Github repository

-> Note: This repository is still under construction, some files may therefore still miss

 This is the Github repository of the following Conference paper: **R. Petitpierre, F. Kaplan, and I. di Lenardo, *Generic Semantic Segmentation of Historical Maps*, Proceedings of the Workshop on Computational Humanities Research (CHR 2021), November 17-19, 2021, Amsterdam (NL)**

 ```